Tavlor/blackboard-duster/README.md

 # Usage
-If you are just using __Firefox__, the easiest way to get started is with
+If you are using __Firefox__, the easiest way to get started is with
 ```bash
 python blackboard-duster.py "www.myschool.edu/blackboard"
 ```